thisisphume/Coursera-AI-for-Medical-Diagnosis/README.md

     ![](img/2021-01-08-17-45-47.png)

 ### 2D and 3D U-Net
 - U-Net is one of the most popular Segmentation Architecture.
-  - It can achieve good result even with 100 samples.
-  - It consists of 2 parts:
+It can achieve good result even with 100 samples.
+It consists of 2 parts:
   - Contracting path: the feature map get smaller.
 It consists of repeating convolution (called down convolution) and pooling layers.
   - expanding path: it takes small features maps through series of up-sampling and up convolution layers to get back to the original size of the image.
   - Output: the probability of being a tumor is assigned for each pixel.
-  - The network is trained on the input/output pair of 2D slice.
+- For 2D approach, the network is trained on the input/output pair of 2D slice.
 However, you could lose come context between slices.

     ![](img/2021-01-08-23-06-19.png)

-  - For 3D, just replace all the 2D layers with 3D, i.e. 2D Conv => 3D Conv, 2D pooling layer => 3D pooling layer.
+- For 3D approach, just replace all the 2D layers with 3D, i.e. 2D Conv => 3D Conv, 2D pooling layer => 3D pooling layer.
 The input is a 3D sub-volume.

     ![](img/2021-01-08-23-07-25.png)

 - Additional Information:
   - For a brief video introduction to U-Net by the original creators, Olaf Ronneberger, Philipp Fischer, Thomas Brox, please visit their site [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).

-If you would like more detail, start with this blog post by Heet Sankesara [“UNet”](https://towardsdatascience.com/u-net-b229b32b4a71).
+  - More detail from the blog post by Heet Sankesara [“UNet”](https://towardsdatascience.com/u-net-b229b32b4a71).

-To go deeper, you can read the original research paper [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/pdf/1505.04597.pdf) by Olaf Ronneberger, Philipp Fischer, Thomas Brox
+  - To go deeper, you can read the original research paper [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/pdf/1505.04597.pdf) by Olaf Ronneberger, Philipp Fischer, Thomas Brox

 ### Data Augmentation for Segmentation